VM-2020-MATH/DRRBFs-PU-Method/README.md

-There are two scripts in MATLAB that implement the DRRBF-PU (Direct Rational RBF Partition of Unity) method, for estimating the derivatives.
+There are two scripts in MATLAB that implement the D-RRBF-PU (Direct Rational RBF Partition of Unity) method, for estimating the derivatives.

 These scripts are: